pylover/clint/CONTRIBUTING.rst

 Catching up with Upstream
 -------------------------

-For maintainers, it is a regular duty to look at what cpplint changes were merged upstream, to include them in this fork (though these updates happen once per year and less).
+For maintainers, it is a regular duty to look at what clint changes were merged upstream, to include them in this fork (though these updates happen once per year and less).

 Checkout here and upstream google:

 .. code-block:: bash

-    git clone git@github.com:cpplint/cpplint.git
+    git clone git@github.com:clint/clint.git
-    cd cpplint
+    cd clint
     git remote add google https://github.com/google/styleguide

 To incorporate google's changes: